georgepool/portfolio-website/content/part-ii-project/_index.md

 Original project idea page [here](https://anil.recoil.org/ideas/effective-geospatial-code/)

 ### 100 word overview:
 Geospatial processing is crucial in fields like environmental science but is tricky due to the scale of the data.
-To help make this processing easier, my project is to create a GDAL wrapper in OCaml which will do common geospatial operations such as:
+My project will help make this processing easier by creating a GDAL wrapper in OCaml which will do common geospatial tasks such as:

-- Deciding if data sets overlap
+- Deciding if data sets overlap and allowing an intersection / union of these
 - Deciding whether you should rasterize vector layers
 - Efficient memory management of large geospatial datasets